ShidongPAN/ShidongPan.github.io/_pages/about.md

 <li> <b>[Oct 2024]</b> I'm excited to announce that our team, comprising researchers from CSIRO's Data61 and Singapore Management University, has secured approximately AUD 700k in funding for our project, <b>ESG-based Responsible AI: Toward Green, Secure, and Compliant LLM Utilisation for Digital Service Development Process</b>.
 This project is funded under the <a href="https://www.a-star.edu.sg/Research/funding-opportunities/csiro-a-star-research-industry-2-2-partnership-program">CSIRO & A*STAR Research-Industry 2+2 Partnership Program</a>.
 Thanks to other PIs Prof. David Lo and Sherry Xu!
 Looking forward to advancing this important work!

+  <li> <b> [Oct 2024]</b> I'm delightful to share that I have been invited to the <a href="https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/25021"> Dagstuhl Seminar 25021 - Grand Challenges for Research on Privacy Documents</a>.
+Thanks for the invitation! </li>

   <li> <b> [Oct 2024]</b> Our paper " $A^3$ -CodGen : A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware" has been accepted by <b>Transactions on Software Engineering (TSE)</b>!
 Congrats to <a href="https://dianshu-liao.github.io/"> Dianshu Liao</a>!
 The pre-print is available on <a href="https://arxiv.org/abs/2312.05772"> arXiv</a>. </li>

   <li> <b> [August 2024]</b> I visited the <a href="https://www.cylab.cmu.edu/"> CyLab</a> at Carnegie Mellon University (CMU).
 Thank you, Prof. Cranor! </li>